Everyone Profits from Workplace Massage

 Many research studies support that massage in the workplace has shown a decrease in work-related injuries, an increase in productivity and morale, while also offering a cost-effective benefit that conveys that the company really cares about their biggest assets – their staff.

 The good news is that there is a solution that helps you, the employee and the company – by bringing massage to the workplace, it can help improve circulation, loosen muscles and improve energy and mental outlook, which in turn helps productivity and gives you, the employee, more sense of control and a welcomed break from the demands on the job.
 It can be an affordable way to reduce time off from work due to injuries, depression or anxiety.
-By decreasing worker’s comp claims, a company is better poised to give raises and more employee benefits.
+Everyone benefits when stress is reduced.
+Happy and healthy employees who feel appreciated by their employers work more efficiently.
+Additionally, by decreasing worker’s comp claims, a company is better poised to give raises and employee benefits.

 Also, with workplace violence on the rise, it makes sense for companies to invest in ways to help their staff decompress and assist them in stress management.
 For many people, massage at work is their first introduction to massage therapy.
 This can lead to a new discovery of pain and stress management that can lead to a lifetime of health and wellness that may not have ever taken place if it were not for their employer.
 Everyone profits from massage.
 A happy employee makes for happy customers and a healthy employee makes for healthy work and home life.